OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-Only Circular Progress Bar
+# 🐞 Creating a CSS-only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
+This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required!
-This example leverages CSS3's `conic-gradient` for a clean and efficient solution.
+We'll leverage CSS's `clip-path` property and some clever calculations to achieve this effect.
+This example uses plain CSS but could easily be adapted to a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-This technique uses a `conic-gradient` to create the circular progress bar.
-The gradient starts at the top and sweeps clockwise, with the percentage controlled by a custom property (`--progress`).
-The background circle is created using a simple `border-radius`.
-We use `::before` pseudo-element to create the actual progress indicator.
+The circular progress bar is created using a single `<div>` element.
+We use a background circle and an overlay circle.
+The overlay is clipped using a circular `clip-path` to reveal only a portion of the background, representing the progress.
+The progress is controlled by a CSS variable (`--progress`) which can be easily adjusted.
+The styling includes appropriate colors, shadows, and sizing for visual appeal.

 **Full Code:**